 The Corporate Foundations of Asset Pricing

-I investigate how corporate frictions affect equity returns, and how market frictions affect corporate policies.
+How do corporate frictions affect equity returns, and how do market frictions affect corporate policies?

 Some Ideas in this direction:

 The Tortoise and the Snail: Reconciling the Evidence on Capital Structure Stability with Stefano Sacchetto (IESE) and Roberto Steri (HEC Lausanne)

 Levered Returns and Capital Structure Imbalances with Claudio Tebaldi and (HEC Lausanne) Roberto Steri (R&R at the Journal of Monetary Economics)

 Corporate Hedging and the Variance of Stock Returns with Kizkitza Biguri (BI Oslo) and Christian Brownlees (UPF)